Monday, September 28, 2015

 The Hasidic diamond dealers abandoned the Diamond District for the week.
 The day before Chol HaMoed Gabriel our broker left our store ten big diamonds in hopes that a goy might buy one.
 Richie Boy and his father weren't so religious and saw the holiday as a time to operate with less competition.

-On the first day of Sukkot I opened the safe and put Gabriel's rocks in the window.
-They were in individual diamond boxes.
+On the first day of Sukkot I opened the safe and arranged Gabriel's rocks in the window.
+Gem quality in individual diamond boxes glittering in the morning sunlight.
 None were under five carats and the total value of the goods was slightly over 500K.
 They made a big impression.

 "It ain't for sale."
 I had never sold to a gypsy.